 1. Status Pages and Scope of Use.
 Statuspage enables you to create “Status Pages,” which are pages hosted by us that display both current and historical status and uptime information of your products and services, while also allowing Statuspage End Users to subscribe to status notifications.
 There are multiple types of Status Pages, each of which has different parameters for defining your scope of use, as further described on the Statuspage Scope of Use and Definitions Page.

 3. Collection of Subscriber Information.
 Statuspage allows you to collect information from your Statuspage End Users (including Statuspage End User email addresses and phone numbers) in order to send Statuspage End Users status notifications.
 Any information collected about your Statuspage End Users is deemed “Your Data” under the Agreement, and as such must be collected in accordance with your applicable privacy policies.
 As such, the User Notice does not govern Statuspage End Users’ access or use of Statuspage.

 4. Information on Public Status Pages.
 Any information that is displayed on a Public Status Page is available to the public.
 As such, you agree that any such information is not your Confidential Information under the Agreement and you have no expectation of privacy or confidentiality with respect to such information.
-Further, you agree that we may collect, copy, use, store, modify or otherwise creative derivative works of, publicly perform or display, or distribute any information displayed on a Public Status Page.
+Further, you agree that we may collect, copy, use, store, modify or otherwise create derivative works of, publicly perform or display, or distribute any information displayed on a Public Status Page.

 5. Cancellations.
 In order to cancel your Statuspage account (in accordance with Section 9.2 of the Agreement), please send notification of cancellation to email@example.com.